 The addition of bicarbonate of soda is what magically turns the green tea-based chai pink and bicarbonate is helpful for the acid/alkali balance in the body.
 Since it is thought that alkalizing the body can help with preventing coronavirus infection, this is one drink you should be adding to your daily health regimen, STAT!

-You can watch a fantastic video of how to make qaymaq pink chai here – it will help to both educate and guide you on how to properly make this unique drink, redolent of cardamom!
-I would suggest enjoying this with a delicious Afghan dessert if you are in the mood to sample an Afghani teatime! 😀
+You can watch a great video of how to make qaymaq pink chai here – it will help to guide you on how to properly make this unique drink, redolent of cardamom!
+I would suggest enjoying this with a delicious Afghan dessert if you are in the mood to sample an Afghani teatime! 😀 There can be no equivocation when it comes to TFD’s delight and true enjoyment of Afghani cuisine – my hope is that this recipe and others of its ilk here on the blog will help make this country’s recipes more accessible!

 The base recipe I used for my version of qaymaq pink chai comes from Afghan Food and Cookery by Helen Saberi published by Hippocrene in the United States.
 Highly recommended to buy, by the way!

 My tweak is to adjust the cardamom to my liking as well as adding a hint of clove to the drink – I have every confidence you will find this unique chai much to the liking of both yourself and your guests, .
-Please do see fit to try this at earliest opportunity, thank the powers that be for a (hopeful) conclusion to nearly 20 years of violence and tip your cap to the mightiness that ALONE is TFD! 😀
+Please do see fit to try this at earliest opportunity, thank the powers that be for a (hopeful) conclusion to nearly 20 years of violence and tip your cap to the mightiness that ALONE is TFD!
+There still remains a hope for peace in Afghanistan, and I hope to see it in my lifetime! 😀

 You can make a difference!